JorjaFox/website/content/posts/library/news/2001/jezebel-magazine.md

 **With a name like Georgia Fox...er...Jorja Fox, have you ever visted Altanta.
 If so, what did you like most about our city?**

 I have family in Atlanta and I've been there many times.
 I have fantasies of living there, having a big old covered porch, and a little theater.
-I <U>love</u> the Reverand, Doctor King museum!
+I **love** the Reverand, Doctor King museum!

 **What do you think of Southern men?**

-I <U>adore</U> Southern men, simply adore .....
+I **adore** Southern men, simply adore .....
 As long as they're very liberal.

 **You've starred in *ER*, *West Wing*, and currently *CSI: Crime Scene Investigation*, what is your secret for landing *gigs* in such incredible series?**